-By now, almost everyone has heard of the keto diet, and while this way of eating may work for some, if you’re wanting to get results you need to find a way of eating that is sustainable.
-Even though keto has been an awakening for many, in my opinion it is still too extreme, and the reality is you can still lose weight while eating carbohydrates.
-The key is making sure that you focus on the good fats and avoid the bad fats.
+By now, almost everyone has heard of the keto diet, and while this approach to eating may work for some, you might find keto is too restrictive.
+Even though keto has been a positive awakening for many, in my opinion it is still too extreme, and difficult to sustain for the long term.
+The reality is that you can safely lose weight eating good fats as well as some good carbohydrates too.

 When it comes to your heart health, brain function and glowing, healthy skin, Omega 3’s are where it’s at.
 Found in avocado, olive oil, nuts and seeds (such as chia and flax seeds), these good fats will get you feeling good and looking good from the inside out.

-Should be avoided in your diet.
 Trans fats raise your blood cholesterol levels and can also increase your risk of cardiovascular diseases.
-Think deep fried foods, baked goods and store bought pastries.
+Think deep-fried foods, baked goods and store bought pastries.
 When in doubt, just think JERF.

 The name should give it away, you don’t want anything inflammatory going in your body.
 These are found in oils such as sunflower and canola.
 Although they are usually marketed as a healthy option, they have in fact usually been through a hydrogenation process which means they can increase blood cholesterol levels and the risk of heart disease.